 The Nine Worlds (Old Norse Níu Heimar) are the homelands of the various types of beings found in the pre-Christian worldview of the Norse and other Germanic peoples.
-They’re held in the branches and roots of the world-tree Yggdrasil.
+They’re held in the branches and roots of the world-tree Yggdrasil, although none of the sources for our present knowledge of Norse mythology and religion describe exactly where in and around Yggdrasil they’re located.
+(Any and all modern images of the worlds arranged around Yggdrasil are by definition speculative and unverifiable.)

-The Nine Worlds as a group are mentioned in a poem in the Poetic Edda.
+The existence of “nine worlds” is mentioned in passing in one poem in the Poetic Edda.
 However, no source gives a list of exactly which worlds comprise the nine.
 Based on the kinds of beings found in Norse mythology and the reference to their homelands in various literary sources, however, we can compile the following tentative reconstruction:

 Midgard, the world of humanity